Cognism | Blog | Connect

 You can set sales objectives monthly, quarterly, or yearly.
 They provide direction, sales motivation, and accountability for reps.

-1. Establishes accountability
+1. They establish accountability

 Sales targets help SDRs understand what is expected of them so they can track their performance.